Readers’ Theatre and P4C

 THERE ARE MANY GOOD STORIES that are suitable for P4C and for adaptation into Readers’ Theatre format, including stories on this website.

 Here, I show how Matthew Lipman’s novels could benefit from a Readers’ Theatre treatment.

 Philosophical novels and RT

 There are many advantages in using the dialogue form for such a task.
-Lipman was inspired by writers like Denis Diderot, a master of the dialogue, who were able to express philosophical ideas in a lively and engaging way.
-In his own work Lipman, like Diderot, tries to entertain and engage readers but also dramatize: ‘models of thoughtful dialogue with which children might identify and from which they could learn’.
+Lipman was inspired by writers like Denis Diderot, a master of the dialogue, who expressed philosophical ideas in a lively and engaging way.
+In his own work, Lipman, like Diderot, tries to entertain and engage readers but also to dramatise ‘models of thoughtful dialogue with which children might identify and from which they could learn’.

-They would also be responsible (with help from the teacher) for adapting the chosen chapters to Readers Theatre format.
-(See ‘Introducing Readers’ Theatre’) the The rest of a novel could be read as normal.
-Lipman advises reading around the class so children can hear themslelves making the same moves in a dialogue as the characters.
-He also values expressive reading aloud as a important tool for the exploration of meaning.
+The children would also be responsible (with help from the teacher) for adapting the chosen chapters to Readers’ Theatre format (see ‘Introducing Readers’ Theatre‘).
+The rest of the novel could be read as normal.
+Lipman advises reading around the class so children can hear themselves making the same moves in a dialogue as the characters.
+He also values expressive reading aloud as an important tool for the exploration of meaning.

 Children reading a Lipman novel could also try Interpretive Summary to keep the events of the novel in mind and revisit the main themes.

 I have attached a sample chapter from ‘Harry Stottlemeier’s Discovery’, Matthew Lipman’s first philosophical novel, in Readers’ Theatre format.

 ‘Harry Stottlemeier’s Discovery’ and other novels by Matthew Lipman are published by the IAPC (Institute for the Advancement of Philosophy for Children) and come with substantial manuals for supporting philosophical inquiry with children.